Discover more from Ground Experience

 “Holders of privilege will need to surrender their privilege.
 In practical terms, this means that in an economy of academic prestige defined and governed by scarcity, white men will have to surrender the privilege they have of seeing their words printed and disseminated.
 They will have to take a back seat so that people of color and women and gender non-conforming scholars of color benefit from the privileges—career, and otherwise—of seeing their words on the page.
 Again, however, I emphasize that this is an economy of scarcity that—at the level of journal publication—will remain, to a degree, zero sum, until and unless the system of publication is dismantled, which will be fine by me.
 Every person of color who is to be published will take the place of a white man whose words could have or had already appeared in the pages of that journal.
 And that would be a future worth striving for.
 Thank you.”

-These statements reflect a crystallized, dogmatic perspective that hinges on the cynical belief that all disparities and outcomes are intentionally designed by nefarious oppressive forces, and that’s an important understanding that can help us to understand why these aggressive measures are being proposed in institutions on the behalf of a vision of diversity, equity and inclusion.
+These statements reflect a crystallized, dogmatic perspective that hinges on the cynical belief that all disparities and outcomes are intentionally designed by nefarious oppressive forces, and that’s an important understanding that can help us to understand why these aggressive measures are being proposed in institutions and public policy on the behalf of a vision of diversity, equity and inclusion.

 To be fair, Dr. Peralta is correct to identify the connections between the systems of colonialism, imperialism and slavery that came along with ancient Rome and Greece, and there is no question that there are a large number of people in the world who continue to romanticize European history and accomplishments often confusing those accomplishments with white identity and erasing the negative or at the very least ignoring the unflattering, and in some ways, horrifying aspects of the Western legacy.
 Rhetoric professor Dr. Erec S. Smith calls this the Rightful King syndrome, the result of a genetic fallacy in which some people confuse the scientific, artistic, and political achievements of Western history—indeed greatness itself— with “whiteness”.
 One only needs to look to Africa’s empires of color, the ancient empires of the Central and South American continents, Emperor Ashoka of India, and ancient China to see that greatness belongs to no specific identity group.